Awarding and celebrating all the good work carried out by staff and volunteers.

 The judging panel are looking for examples of:

-• Works with the nearby Cylch Meithrin to ensure that children transition into the Cylch.
+• Works with the nearby Cylch Meithrin and Cymraeg for Kids to ensure that children transition into the cylch

-• Examples of introducing Welsh for families by partnership work, e.g., Welsh for Adults, Clwb Cwtsh.
+• Examples of introducing Welsh for families by partnership work, e.g., Welsh for Adults, Cymraeg i Blant and Clwb Cwtsh.

 Cylch for All